Growth in groups: ideas and perspectives: Group actions: stabilizers, orbits and pivots

 \end{lem} The usual orbit-stabilizer theorem is the special case $A = B = H$, $H$ a subgroup of $G$. \begin{proof}[Sketch of proof] Exercise: (\ref{eq:applepie}) is proven by pigeonhole, (\ref{eq:easypie}) by counting. \end{proof}

 Let $H$ be a subgroup of $G$.
-The following lemmas are all direct consequences of the above for the natural action $G\to X=G/H$ defined by group multiplication.
-(Set $x$ equal to $H$, the equivalence class of the identity in $G/H$.)
+The following lemmas are all direct consequences of the above for the natural action $G\curvearrowright X=G/H$ defined by group multiplication.
 Lemma \ref{lem:musa} gives us elements in a subgroup of $G$; Lemmas \ref{lem:dora}--\ref{lem:arana} tell us that, to obtain growth in a group, it is enough to obtain growth in a subgroup or in a quotient. \begin{lem} {\rm \cite[Lem.
 7.2]{HeSL3}} Let $G$ be a group and $H$ a subgroup thereof.
 Let $A\subset G$ be a non-empty set.
 Then

 where $r$ is the number of cosets of $H$ intersecting $A$. \end{lem} \begin{lem} {\rm \cite[Lem.
-3.5]{HS}} Let $G$ be a group and $H$ a subgroup thereof.
+3.5]{MR3152942}} Let $G$ be a group and $H$ a subgroup thereof.
 Let $A\subset G$ be a non-empty set with $A = A^{-1}$.
 Then, for any $k>0$,